10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - In your own words, describe the purpose of Postman.

-> Postman is an application that allows developers to test, create, and use APIs.
+> Postman is an application that allows developers to test, create, and use APIs